Jogging is dangerous.

 Number of steps to next location: 600

+Dating back to 1144, Clink Prison is literally the reason we use the phrase “the clink”.
+The museum is a “hands-on, educational experience” with torture devices aplenty.
+It’s just round the corner from the Golden Hinde, a full-scale replica of the pirate ship where, amongst other things, Sir Francis Drake invented the mojito.
 Borough Market has never had a recorded official opening.
 So, get down there with some red ribbon and a giant pair of scissors and cause a scene.
 Claiming to have been running since 1014, Borough Market is the place for fresh produce, independent retailers and artisanal food.

 Number of steps to next location: 400

-The Shard | You could stop nearly anywhere as you walk the Thames and get a view of the Shard, but it’s worth a visit to London’s highest viewing platform itself, for a view of the rest of the city.
+You could stop nearly anywhere as you walk the Thames and get a view of the Shard, but it’s worth a visit to one of London’s best viewpoints itself, for a panorama of the rest of the city.
+Book ahead here.

 Nearby food & drink: Very nearby food and drink comes from the multiple restaurants and bars in The Shard.
-NOTE: Bookings for the viewing platform can be made HERE.

 Number of steps to next location: 1200

-Tower Bridge | Over 50 designs were originally submitted for the bridge, but it wasn’t until Sir Horace Jones – who just happened to be on the judging panel – submitted his design that a decision was made.
-From here you can see City Hall, HMS Belfast and the Tower of London.
+Over 50 designs were originally submitted for Tower Bridge, but it wasn’t until Sir Horace Jones – who just happened to be on the judging panel – submitted his design that a decision was made.
+From here you can see the old City Hall building, HMS Belfast and the Tower of London.

 Nearby food & drink: Restaurant Story – it has all you need.
+Apart from fresh pasta, which you can find at Legare.

 Number of steps to next location: 600

-Tower of London | “If the ravens leave the Tower, the Kingdom will fall.”
+“If the ravens leave the Tower, the Kingdom will fall.”
 How very Game of Thrones.
 Most of us simply try our best not to spill the salt, but whatever waves your flag.
-Still, this is a pretty fascinating building, and to say that there’s some history here is underselling it just a tad.
+Still, this 1000-year-old fortress is a pretty fascinating building, and to say that there’s some history at the Tower of London is underselling it just a tad.

-Approximate Total Number of Steps: 7300
+Approximate Total Number of Steps: 7300.
+That deserves a sit down.

 Walk The Thames: Power Edition